-- 1. informing the premedical membership of Action Committee or Interest Group events and/or projects via posting to the AMSA premed listserve at least quaraterly; (2004) - 2. representing the concerns of the premedical membership to the Action Committee Chair or Interest Group Coordinator and working with the Chair/Coordinator to deal with premedical member needs; (2004) - 3. completing a resource-based project to be developed in conjunction with the Action Committee Chair or Interest Group Coordinator; (2005) - 4. in conjunction with the Action Committee Chair or Interest Group Coordinator, submit a section of an annual report to the House of Delegates for consideration on a "For Information Only" basis detailing the Representative's projects and activities.
+- 1. informing the premedical membership of Action Committee or Interest Group events and/or projects via posting to the AMSA premed listserve at least quarterly; (2004) - 2. representing the concerns of the premedical membership to the Action Committee Chair or Interest Group Coordinator and working with the Chair/Coordinator to deal with premedical member needs; (2004) - 3. completing a resource-based project to be developed in conjunction with the Action Committee Chair or Interest Group Coordinator; (2005) - 4. in conjunction with the Action Committee Chair or Interest Group Coordinator, submit a section of an annual report to the House of Delegates for consideration on a "For Information Only" basis detailing the Representative's projects and activities.
 (2005) - 5.
-The Premedical Representative shall, upon successful presentation of their resource-based project (as assessed by the DSP and the AC Chair/Coordinator) and receipt of their year-end report, receive a waiver of their registration fee for the AMSA National Convention.
-(2005)
+The Premedical Representative shall, upon successful presentation of their resource-based project (as assessed by the DSP and the AC Chair/Coordinator) and receipt of their year-end report, receive a waiver of their registration fee for the AMSA National Convention, but they are not required to attend.
+(2008) - 6.
+The Premedical Representative shall be fully funded to attend the November meeting of the Action Committees with the AC Coordinators.
+(2008)

-Section 13-The International Trustee and Associate International Trustee
+Section 12-The International Trustee and International Programming Coordinator

-The International Trustee and the Associate International Trustee shall be elected in a manner set forth in the Bylaws.
-The International Trustee shall serve as an ex-officio member of the Board of Trustees.
+The International Trustee and the International Programming Coordinator shall be elected in a manner set forth in the Bylaws.
+The International Trustee shall serve as a member of the Board of Trustees.

 - 1. The International Trustee shall be responsible for coordinating, with the other members of the national leadership, the activities of the Association's international membership.
 (2004) - 2.
-The Associate International Trustee shall be responsible for maintaining accurate membership records for international chapters, assisting chapters with fewer than five members in good standing at risk of charter revocation, and disseminating information from the Action Committees and Interest Groups to the international chapters.
+The International Programming Coordinator shall be responsible for maintaining accurate membership records for international chapters, assisting chapters with fewer than five members in good standing at risk of charter revocation, and disseminating information from the Action Committees and Interest Groups to the international chapters.
 (2004)

-Section 14-The Board of Trustees
+Section 13-The Board of Trustees